PHDrew413/DOST_Labs_Exam/README.md

 3. **Start and Initialize the Project:**

-    Once the containers are up and running, open your browser and navigate to the specified local server URLs (usually provided in the docker-compose.yml file or via console output).
+    Once the containers are up and running, open your browser and navigate to the specified local server URLs (usually provided in the docker-compose.yml file or via console output / http://localhost:5173/ ).